 Interested in bringing a rescue canine into your classroom?

 This program is for children in preschool through 5th Grade, for class sizes 5 – 30.
-Foster Dogs’ “Canines in the Classroom” is provided FREE OF CHARGE, thanks to multiple grants and donations in 2016, including generous contributions from BarkBox, Swiffer, and Petco.
-We are available for summer camp, preschool, elementary school, after-school programs, and more; get in touch!
+Foster Dogs’ “Canines in the Classroom” is provided FREE OF CHARGE, thanks to our fundraising efforts, including generous contributions from BarkBox, Swiffer, and Petco.
+We are available for summer camp, preschool, elementary school, after-school programs, hospitals, and more; please get in touch!

 Email: info [at] fosterdogsnyc.com with the subject line: “Canines in the Classroom”